Russians in Germany: Soviet and post-Soviet emigration from Russia

 Immigration to Germany surged in the late 1980s and early 1990s.
 According to the Global Commission on International Migration research, "In the 1990s ethnic Germans and Jews comprised the largest components of emigration, and the most attractive destinations were Germany, Israel and the United States."
-Between 1992 and 2000 Germany purportedly received 550,000 emigrants from Russia, 60% of the total amount emigrating to the three main destinations.
+Between 1992 and 2000 Germany is said to have received 550,000 emigrants from Russia, 60% of the total amount emigrating to the three main destinations.

 Ethnic background

-Aussiedler from Russia
+"Aussiedler" from Russia

-Earlier in history, particularly during the 17th century, a number of Germans migrated to Russia.
-Article 116 of Germany's Basic Law, approved in 1949, provides individuals of German heritage with the right of return to Germany and the means to acquire German citizenship if they suffered persecution after the Second World War as a result of their German heritage.
-As a result, roughly 3.6 million ethnic Germans moved to West Germany between 1950 and 1996.
-These German descendants increasingly petitioned to emigrate to Germany under the First Secretary of the Communist Party of the Soviet Union Nikita Khrushchev.
-According to historian John Glad, by 1957 the petitioners, commonly known as "Aussiedler" (singular and plural) or transferred settlers, filed over 100,000 applications a year to migrate to West Germany; several thousand returned in the 1970s.
-The flow of Aussiedler increased with the breakup of the Soviet Union.
-For instance, between 1992 and 2007, a total of 1,797,084 ethnic Germans from the former USSR emigrated to Germany.
-Of this total number 923,902 were from Kazakhstan, 693,348 were from Russia, 73,460 were from Kyrgyzstan, 40,560 from Ukraine, 27,035 from Uzbekistan, and 14,578 from Tajikistan.
-Numbers peaked in 1994–213,214 Aussiedler—and then gradually began to decline.
-The number of non-German relatives who emigrated along with them is not known, but many if not most are presumably members of Germany's ethnic Russian community (see below).
-The number of emigrated Aussiedler fluctuates as many retained housing in the Former Soviet Union—some are presumed to have returned to their residences in Former Soviet Republics.
+Earlier in history, particularly during the 17th century, Germans migrated to Russia in significant numbers.
+Article 116 of Germany's Basic Law was approved in 1949 and this provides individuals of German heritage with the right of return to Germany and the means to acquire German citizenship if they suffered persecution after the Second World War as a result of their German heritage.
+The 1950s saw a rise in the numbers of people with German ancestry applying to emigrate to Germany under the First Secretary of the Communist Party of the Soviet Union Nikita Khrushchev.
+According to historian John Glad, by 1957, over 100,000 applications a year to migrate to West Germany were being filed by petitioners, commonly known as "Aussiedler" (singular and plural) or transferred settlers.
+Several thousand returned in the 1970s, however, the flow of Aussiedler increased with the breakup of the Soviet Union.
+Between 1992 and 2007, a total of 1,797,084 ethnic Germans from the former USSR emigrated to Germany.
+Of this total, 923,902 were from Kazakhstan, 693,348 from Russia, 73,460 from Kyrgyzstan, 40,560 from Ukraine, 27,035 from Uzbekistan, and 14,578 from Tajikistan.
+It is recorded that roughly 3.6 million ethnic Germans moved to West Germany between 1950 and 1996.
+Annual numbers peaked in 1994, with 213,214 Aussiedler and then gradually began to decline.
+The number of non-German relatives who emigrated along with them is not known, but many, if not most, are probably counted as members of Germany's ethnic Russian community (see below).
+The number of Aussiedler fluctuates as many have retained property in the former Soviet republics, and some are presumed to have returned to live there.